gradido/gradido/docu/Concepts/TechnicalRequirements/CommunityCommunication.md

 ```
 {
-	"result" : "Message if the trading level request is accepted and stored or reasons, why the request is rejected"
+	"state" : "OK, ERROR, RESERVE, REJECT"
+	"result" : "optional Message to explain the state in detail"
 }
 ```

 ### Exceptions:

+A *SecurityException* will be thrown, if the security-accesstoken is not valid or the if internal autorization rules like black-listings will not allow access.

 ## Service: "Member of Community"